Our Staff

 Maggie Mosley joined the Sustainable Agriculture Food System Funders (SAFSF) in June 2021 as the Communications Director.
 Her role supports and touches each piece of SAFSF’s work and is key to celebrating power and impact.
 She oversees and manages all external communications, develops and maintains media relationships, and provides insights on organizational communications strategies and approaches.

 Maggie grew up on a tobacco farm in Bethel, Kentucky.
 She comes from a long line of farmers, gardeners, and cooks.
 They passed down to her their love for the land, their passion for people, and their way of connecting the two through food.
-She currently resides in Georgetown, Kentucky with her husband Austin, and their dogs, Chip and Dolly.
-In her free time, she enjoys trying new recipes, journaling, and traveling.
+She currently resides in Georgetown, Kentucky with her husband, daughter, and two dogs.
+In her free time, she enjoys trying new recipes, gardening, journaling, and traveling.

 Ellen Serpico

 Ellen earned a B.A. in Environmental & Sustainability Studies and a B.S. in Sustainable Agriculture from the University of Kentucky.
-As a student, she focused her studies on environmental ethics and food justice, and she worked on research projects in horticulture, grassland ecology, and local food systems.
-She also co-developed a volunteer mentor program that facilitates experiential environmental education for youth.
+As a student, she focused her studies on environmental ethics and food justice, and worked on research projects in horticulture, grassland ecology, and local food systems.
 Prior to joining SAFSF, Ellen provided operations and program support at a nonprofit leadership development organization, as well as a local labor union for service employees.

-Although she was raised in Oregon and Kentucky, Ellen now lives in Los Angeles, CA with her husband, Nate, and their cat, Marmalade.
-Outside of the virtual office, she loves to run, ski, rock climb, read, and play piano.
+Ellen was raised in Oregon and Kentucky, and now resides in Los Angeles, CA. Outside of the virtual office, she loves to run, ski, read, and play piano.